 Place cookie dough balls (about 2 tablespoons) on a baking sheet.

-Bake for 10 minutes, then allow to cool for 3 minutes before moving from pan to continue cooling on a rack.
+Bake at 350°F for 10 minutes, then cool for a few minutes on the pan.

 You'll love the hint of cinnamon in these as well as the awesome texture of these cookies!